 - Benkler insists that information is radically different from the key resources of previous ages (land, gold, minerals) - You have two apples.
 You give one to a friend.
-You now have one left. - You know two jokes.
+You now have one left - You know two jokes.
 You tell one to a friend.
-Both of you laugh and you still know two. - A big question the post-scarcity economy?
+Both of you laugh and you still know two - A big question to think about is the post-scarcity economy possible?